ink1ing/ink1ing/README.md

 # Hi there 👋

-I'm ink, A rational INTJ, AI coder and crypto HODLer.
+I'm ink, AN INTJ and AI coder.

 ---